rlucioni/recovery/process-book.md

 [Add note about choropleth color key!]

-[talk about right-click to zoom and click to put lines on the graph]
+[talk about left-click to zoom and right-click to put lines on the graph]

 ##### Line Graph #####